sazarce/surviv2/README.md

 Update: On mouse click (shoot), person may turn in the cursor position direction.
 Its a problem.
 Now you can shoot on space key.
 Update: ~4x zoom by default.
 Update: Press Z key for enable/disable script.
 Tune `forecastCoeff` variable for more accurate shooting (0 - Infinity).
+Update: Press O key for enable/disable "capture mode".
+In this mode if you have more than one enemy near you, its switch to closest enemy one time (capture) and will accompany him while the enemy not escaped or injured.

 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.